akshaychobe/Coursera-self-driving-cars-specialization/Course1-Introduction-to-Self-Driving-Cars/course1-w2-notes.md

 - uses LIDAR points
 - Occupancy by static object
   - Tree, buildings, curbs and so on
-- Curbs and other non drivable surfaces
+- Curbs and other nondrivable surfaces
-  - Dynamic objects are removed (by removing all lidar points that are found within the bounding boxes od DOD in the **perception** module)
+  - Dynamic objects are removed (by removing all lidar points that are found within the bounding boxes of DOD in the **perception** module)

-- each grid cell is represented by a probability value (100%: occupied or 0% : free)
+- each grid cell is represented by a probability value (100%: occupied or 0%: free)

 <img src="./resources/w2/grid-map.png" width="400" style="border:0px solid #FFFFFF; padding:1px; margin:1px">